fledge-iot/fledge/docs/securing_fledge.rst

   - Resetting user passwords.
   - Changing the role of a user.

-Fledge currently supports two roles for users,
+Fledge currently supports four roles for users,

-  - **admin**: a user with admin role is able to fully configure Fledge and also manage Fledge users
+  - **Administrator**: a user with admin role is able to fully configure Fledge and also manage Fledge users
-  - **user**: a user with this role is able to configure Fledge but can not manage users
+  - **Editor**: a user with this role is able to configure Fledge but can not manage users
+  - **Viewer**: a user that can only view the configuration of the Fledge instance
+  - **Data viewer**: a user that can only view the data in Fledge and not the configuration of Fledge itself

 Adding Users
 ------------